nathanfiedler/meteor-issuetracker/README.md

     * Assign yourself as a contributor to an existing project; select a project from the project list, select on the Users tab in the project nav bar, and select the checkbox next to your (or anybody else's) email/account.
 Or...
     * Do both of the above steps.

+  Log back in as the other user, and you will have the appropriate permissions.

 * To disable the wysihtml5 editor, set `wysihtml5Enabled` to `false` in `client/client.js`.

 * Includes a simple API using RESTful GET!
 Look in the 'tests/api-tests' directory for two examples on how to interact with it.
 Change `localhost:3000` to `issuetracker.meteor.com` in the Meteor URL text field to perform actions on the demo below!